Dener-Fernandes/shortener-url/README.md

    - `docker-compose up`.

-7. Run the application manually (you do not need to do step 6 if you run the application manually):
+7. Run the application manually (do this step only if you are going to run the application manually):

    - `npm run start:dev`.